 - Shirokuma of Shirokuma Cafe is a literal Punny Animal who loves his bad puns and is not above wearing weird costumes and crossdressing just for the sake of his horrible puns.

-- In Sangatsu No Lion, Takeshi Tsujii, Rei's first opponent in the Shishi Ou Cup, is guilty of uttering really lame puns under his breath during his matches.
+- In 3-gatsu no Lion, Takeshi Tsujii, Rei's first opponent in the Shishi Ou Cup, is guilty of uttering really lame puns under his breath during his matches.
 It psyches Rei out a little.

 - Robin used to be portrayed this way in Batman comics, especially in The Golden Age of Comic Books.

-- The Crypt Keeper, with some lethally bad lines that never fail to knock 'em dead!
+- Tales from the Crypt: The Crypt Keeper, with some lethally bad lines that never fail to knock 'em dead!

 - In the same category as Spider-Man, we have Deadpool.
 His impressive lung capacity has been commented on many times in Marvel comics, as well as on his page on this wiki.